Web Scraping for Digital Shelf Analytics: What Brands Need in 2026

 Web scraping runs continuously to provide real-time updates.

-Web scraping enables brands to monitor digital shelves across different countries and retailers.
+Web scraping enables monitoring across different countries and marketplaces.

 How Platforms Like Import.io Support Web Scraping at Scale